Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 Slab serif fonts

-Let’s look at the sans serif fonts variations, of which there are 4 types.
+Let’s look at the sans serif font variations, of which there are 4 types.

 - Grotesque sans serif fonts